juststrings/Haulage-Analysis/readme.md

 ## Findings
 The product that generate most revenue is the white product due to the fact that it the most moved product.<br>
-While revenue generated by the trip status is nearly evenly distributed with open trip 3%+ more than the revenue generated by the closed trip which is also understandable due to the dataset which clearly says the total open trips are nore than the succesfully completed trips (closed trips). <br>
+While revenue generated by the trip status is nearly evenly distributed with open trip 3%+ more than the revenue generated by the closed trip which is also understandable because the dataset clearly says the total open trips are more than the succesfully completed trips (closed trips). <br>
 The most revenue generated came from the year 2021 due to more bussiness active in the that year. <br>
 Road pilot 172 Generated the most Revenue which is understandable due to the type of destination he travels and the product he carries (Bridging driver).